johnsonbk/AetherDocumentation/contributing/rst-style-guide.rst

 - `Working link`_ will take us to the paragraph that begins with, "This link target works."
-- `Broken link`_ won't take us to the paragraph that begins with, "This link target is broken."

 Headers are also link targets by default.
 See, for example, how this makes a link to the `useful syntax`_ section even though the header is capitalized and